camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-restart.md

 {{< img src="../../img/cockpit-restart-instance-selection.png" title="Instance Selection" >}}

-When you click on *Select Instances* a modal opens which allows you to select a single or a batch of process instances which should be restarted.
-Note, in order to find the relevant instances, you can apply filters.
+When you click on *Select Instances*, a modal opens.
+Initially, all instances are displayed.
+You can use the filter bar above the list of instances to filter the displayed instances.
+You can select specific instances or click on the "Query" radio button to select all instances matching the filter.

+{{< note title="Warning" class="warning">}}
+Selecting all instances might create a high load on the database and application runtime/server if the query has a high number of results.
+{{< /note >}}

 When you have made your selection you can proceed by clicking the red button.
 This leads you to the *Confirm Restart* modal.

 ## Confirm Restart